Rolling Thunderz Rolling Thunderz

 The Legendary Corvette is a Great American Super Car and the first production sports car built in the USA.

-Since the creation of Corvette in 1953, nearly 1.4 million Corvettes have been manufactured and Six Generations of Corvettes produced with the most innovative and ingenious automotive technologies being designed and developed for the evolution of Corvette.
+Since the creation of Corvette in 1953, nearly 1.6 million (1,600,000) Corvettes have been manufactured and Seven Generations of Corvettes produced with the most innovative and ingenious automotive technologies being designed and developed for the evolution of Corvette.

 First Model 1953 Corvette